Skip to main content

 • We cannot schedule you for the requested exam without an order from a medical professional.

-• We recommend that you take an over-the-counter heartburn pill which might cure your heartburn eliminating the need for an endoscopy.
+• We recommend that you take an over-the-counter heartburn pill, which might cure your heartburn and eliminate the need for an endoscopy.

-I do not schedule scope examinations at the request of patients I do not know to evaluate symptoms.
-I will do so if the exam is being requested by a medical professional.
-Acquiescing to a patient’s request for an upper scope test to evaluate ‘heartburn’ or abdominal distress leads to a potential minefield.
+I do not schedule scope examinations at the request of patients I do not know.
+This is not even a close call.
+I will do so, of course, if the exam is requested by a medical professional.
+Acquiescing to a patient’s request for an upper scope test to evaluate ‘heartburn’ or abdominal distress is a low-quality shortcut move that can lead to a potential minefield.
 What if the ‘heartburn’ is really cardiac pain?
 Clearly, a scope exam of the esophagus and stomach would not be the next best medical move.
-Suppose the patient experienced a complication on the scope table?
-Or, if the scope test is negative, and the patient suffers a cardiac event from ‘heartburn’ in the coming weeks, does the gastroenterologist bear some responsibility?
-Having a medical professional directing traffic helps to guide and protect patients.
-If the patient’s doctor wants the test, then I feel more secure that the exam makes good medical sense.
+If the scope test is negative, and the patient suffers a cardiac event from ‘heartburn’ in the coming weeks, does the gastroenterologist bear responsibility?
+Suppose the patient experienced a complication from a procedure that we casually added on without necessary due diligence?
+How would we explain this?
+Finally, agreeing to perform a test that has risk to satisfy a patient's request communicates that we sanction this irregular process.
+Having a medical professional directing traffic protects patients from these misadventures.
+When a professional requests a test, I feel more secure that there is a medical basis for the exam.
+Doesn't all of this just make sense?

-Similarly, we do not permit (yet!) a patient to order his own CAT scan.
-A medical professional has to pass judgment on this.
+Similarly, we do not permit (yet!) a patient to order his or her own CAT scan.
+A medical professional has to pass judgment first on this.

 Would we be comfortable if a patient contacted a surgeon and asked to be scheduled for a gallbladder removal based on the patient’s self-diagnosis?

-I may sound categorical but there may be instances in scope-world when an exception is reasonable.
+Although I am coming off here as categorical, there may be instances in scope-world when an exception is reasonable.
 Indeed, I have done so.
-But these are rare and special circumstances.
-But in general, when one is considering a test with some risk, I would leave it to the professionals to arrange - not the patients.
+But these are rare and have special circumstances.
+In general, I advocate that the practice of medicine be reserved to those who have been trained to do so.

 Comments